 This book focuses on the visual media, one of the key factors in shaping the contemporary ecology of colliding environments.
 Case-studies include video artists, community media activists, television programme makers and literary authors in the fourth most populous country in the world, Indonesia.
 The author demonstrates that these actors are part of an international creative and social vanguard that reflect on, criticise and rework the multidimensional impact of the visual media in imaginative and innovative ways.
 Their work explores alternative and more sustainable presents and futures for Indonesia and the world.
 This research is urgent and timely, as Indonesia has emerged in recent years as one of the world's most vibrant hubs for contemporary art and media experimentation.

-Edwin Jurriens & Ross Tapsell (eds.).
+Edwin Jurriens and Ross Tapsell (eds.,).

 Digital Indonesia: Connectivity and Divergence.
 ISEAS - Yusof Ishak Institute, 2017.